ura-design-system/isomerpages-boa/_register/6-application-forms.md

 **A) Professional Practice Examination (PPE) under Section 15(2)(a) of the Architects Act**

-Architectural graduates, with a recognised qualification in architecture, must apply to be a PPE candidate in order to sit for the Professional Practice Examination under Section 15(2)(a).
+Architectural graduates, with a recognised qualification in architecture, must apply to be a PPE candidate in order to sit for the Professional Practice Examination (PPE) under Section 15(2)(a).

 Guidelines: